carlesjove/filler/README.md

 filler
 ======

 A fucking JavaScript text filler.
-Cool for early stages of web development when you ust need Lorem Ipsum and the kind.
+Cool for early stages of web development when you just need Lorem Ipsum and the kind.

 ## How to use